9 a.m.-4 p.m., Monday through Friday

 In order that students may receive mail as quickly as possible, letters and packages should include the student's box number.
 The box numbers assigned to students will remain the same throughout their Hampshire careers, even if the student lives off campus.
 Students living off campus should still stop in and check their mailboxes on a regular basis.
 All on-campus mailings will be distributed to campus mailboxes.
 Students must learn and memorize their student mailbox combinations.

 Amherst, MA 01002-3359

-New Incoming Students are advised to start shipping packages to Hampshire College on August 15, not before.
+New incoming students are advised to start shipping packages to Hampshire College on August 15, not before.

 All U.S. Postal Service mail and packages are received at the Amherst U.S.Post Office.
 We at the Hampshire College mailroom pick up this mail twice a day.
 This takes place at 8 a.m. and 2 p.m.
 Monday-Friday.

 Attention Students: In case of illness, someone else may pick up your mail with your authorization.
 An email needs to be sent to Postoffice@hampshire.edu.
 Include your name, mailbox #, and the name of the person who will be coming to get your mail.
 The person getting the mail should know the box # and combination to open the mailbox.
-They must also show an ID at time of pick-up.
+That person must also show an ID at time of pick-up.

 The USPS website is a good source for mailing questions as well as looking up zip code information.